Revised: August 2018

 The University of Nevada, Reno, seeks to employ on a competitive basis the best possible applicant for any vacant position.
-There is, therefore, no prohibition to the appointing authority or hiring of a relative of an employee in the same or in another department, college, or division.
-Pursuant to State of Nevada lay and administrative code (NRS 281.210; NAC 284.375), "...it is unlawful for any person acting as an employing authority [i.e., appointing authority] of the Nevada System of Higher Education...to employ in any capacity on behalf of the Nevada System of Higher Education, any relative of such a person who is within the third degree of consanguinity or affinity."
+There is, therefore, no prohibition to the appointing authority or hiring of a relative of an employee in the same or in another department, college, or division except as stated herein.
+Pursuant to State of Nevada law and administrative code (NRS 281.210; NAC 284.375), "...it is unlawful for any person acting as an employing authority [i.e., appointing authority] of the Nevada System of Higher Education...to employ in any capacity on behalf of the Nevada System of Higher Education, any relative of such a person who is within the third degree of consanguinity or affinity."

 At the University of Nevada, Reno, the following procedures apply to all employees including, but not limited to, academic or administrative faculty; members of the state classified system; postdoctoral fellows; resident physicians, graduate assistants, and all student employees of the University; regardless of the funding source or budget account.